Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Cloud_Agent.md

 ## Introduction

-This document describes how to utilize the SAM-IoT WG Development Board as a cloud agent and the PIC-IoT Development Board as its host processor to connect Azure IoT Central.
+This document describes how to utilize the SAM-IoT WG Development Board as a cloud agent – providing a serial-to-cloud bridge between an application processor (e.g. PIC-IoT Wx Development Board) and an IoT Central application.
 The SAM-IoT WG Development Board will be provisioned for use with Azure IoT services using self-signed X.509 certificate-based authentication.